EOA Trade Procedures, Rules & Regulations

 7. Record keeping, vouchers, and errors: EOA will make available to members either on-line or via mail a monthly statement reflecting account activity and any monies due and owing to EOA.
 Transactions are deemed accurate as posted unless Member notifies EOA in writing of any discrepancy within thirty (30) days of the transaction date.

-10. Credit lines: Member may be provided a trade dollar line of credit.
+10. Credit lines: Members may be provided a trade dollar line of credit.
 EOA reserves the right to require that the Member complete a credit application and credit check with credit reporting bureaus to ascertain creditworthiness when credit line extensions are requested.
 Simple interest of three percent (3%) per year in trade dollars will be charged on negative trade balances.
 EOA reserves the right to remove the Member’s credit line at any time for any reason, at its sole discretion.
 Member credit limit is determined and thereafter adjusted by: (i) how well they treat others; (ii) length of time in business and as member; (iii) how punctual they pay EOA fees; (vi) belief that they will remain in business long enough to repay credit; (v) member has made both an EOA purchase and sale; (vi) has auto-pay in place; (vii) and has been an EOA member in good standing for at least 6 months.
 Length of trade dollar credit is 6 months with 3-month reviews.
 Minimum monthly trade sales performance is 30% of outstanding debts beyond 60-days past due.
-Under performance results in member being charged 25% of their outstanding negative trade dollar debt in cash each month until such debt has been paid in full, or until Member’s minimum monthly trade sales performance is or exceeds 30% of their outstanding debt or their trade debt has been paid in full.
+Under performance results in members being charged 25% of their outstanding negative trade dollar debt in cash each month until such debt has been paid in full, or until Member’s minimum monthly trade sales performance is or exceeds 30% of their outstanding debt or their trade debt has been paid in full. (viii) If EOA (at their sole discretion) believes that an under performing Member’s sales history demonstrates that they’re ability to repay their credit line is not likely, and/or if said Member’s ability to abide by their minimum monthly sales requirements in the future is not plausible, EOA will charge said Member's method of auto-payment (i.e. their credit/debit card, ACH) on record, for the full amount of their currently owed line of credit/credit line, without necessary of prior notice to said Members.

 Trade dollars more than sixty-days in arrears that are not within EOA's minimum sales performance standards, can no longer be paid with trade dollars, but must be repaid at one-hundred percent cash.
 Credit lines may NOT be used by the Member to pay for legal fees in connection with bankruptcy proceedings.
 Members agree to establish a trade dollar bad debt reserve fund by paying a 3% monthly interest charge on member negative trade balances.
 This Fee will automatically be deducted from the Members’ account each month.
 Such trade funds shall be deposited in a bad debt reserve fund to offset losses in the EOA system.